 Participant Initiated Non-RID Activities (PINRA) Definition

-Participant Initiated Non-RID Activites include activities that an interpreter/transliterator wishes to attend but which are not offered by an RID approved sponsor.
+Participant Initiated Non-RID Activites are activities that bring new information into the field and are a way of documenting innovative educational programs.
+PINRAs include activities that an interpreter/transliterator wishes to attend but which are not offered by an RID approved sponsor.
 The activity must be sponsored by an organization with specific known standards and must have a specific format, educational objectives and purpose.

 Benefits of Participant Initiated Non-RID Activities:

-- Makes almost any activity an opportunity to earn CEUs
+- Makes almost any professional development activity an opportunity to earn CEUs

 - Enables you to find activities suited to what you want to study